rickbeeloo/mini_myers/README.md

 - Don't need positions
 - Only have DNA chars (no IUPAC)

-**Most likely you want something like [sassy](https://github.com/RagnarGrootKoerkamp/sassy/)**, this is faster prefilter to run before sassy but does not return the positions, nor works for longer queries.
+**Most likely you want something like [sassy](https://github.com/RagnarGrootKoerkamp/sassy/)**, this is a faster prefilter to run before sassy but does not return the positions, nor works for longer queries.

 #### What it does